akoebbe/php_koans/README.md

 If you prefer not to install php in your system, you can use a docker container.

-to build the image run a terminal, go to the php_koans folder and run:
+To build the image run a terminal, go to the php_koans folder and run:

 ```
 docker build . -t 'php-koans'